GAS VS. ELECTRIC RANGE: WHICH IS BETTER FOR ME?

 Flat cooktop surface offers more stability for certain pots and pans.

-Oven heating elements can be turned on and off more often to provide more consistent heat transfer within the oven cavity and greater responsiveness to temperature setting changes.
-This can result in more precise temperatures within the oven.
+Oven heating elements cycle on and off more often to provide more consistent heat within the oven cavity.
+This can result in more precise temperatures within the oven and fewer fluctuations.
+Learn more about how ovens heat up.

 In addition to gas ranges and electric ranges, there are also dual fuel ranges, which have gas cooktops and electric ovens.
 Many home cooks consider this combination to be the best of both worlds.
 Another way to achieve your ideal combination is to purchase a wall oven and separate cooktop.
 Maytag offers both gas and electric wall ovens and cooktops as well as dual fuel ranges.